deltachat/deltachat-pages/en/help.md

 ### Troubleshooting

-- Double-check both devices are in the **same Wi-Fi or network**
+- Double-check both devices are in the **same Wi-Fi or network**.

-- On **Windows**, go to **Control Panel / Network and Internet** and make sure, **Private Network** is selected as "Network profile type" (after transfer, you can change back to the original value)
+- On **Windows**, go to **Control Panel / Network and Internet** and make sure, **Private Network** is selected as "Network profile type" (after transfer, you can change back to the original value).

 - Your system might have a "personal firewall", which is known to cause problems (especially on Windows).
-  **Disable the personal firewall** for Delta Chat on both ends and try again
+  **Disable the personal firewall** for Delta Chat on both ends and try again.

 - **Guest Networks** may not allow devices to communicate with each other.
   If possible, use a non-guest network.

-- Ensure there is **enough storage** on the destination device
+- Ensure there is **enough storage** on the destination device.

 - If transfer started, make sure, the devices **stay active** and do not fall asleep.
-  Do not exit Delta Chat.
+  Do not exit Delta Chat
-  (we try hard to make the app work in background, but [systems tend to kill apps](https://dontkillmyapp.com), unfortunately)
+  (we try hard to make the app work in background, but [systems tend to kill apps](https://dontkillmyapp.com), unfortunately).

 - Delta Chat is **already logged in** on the destination device?
-  You can use multiple accounts per device, just [add another account](#multiple-accounts)
+  You can use multiple accounts per device, just [add another account](#multiple-accounts).

-- If you still have problems or if you **cannot scan a QR code** try the **manual transfer** described below
+- If you still have problems or if you **cannot scan a QR code** try the **manual transfer** described below.

 ### Manual Transfer {#backup}

 This method is only recommended if "Add Second Device" as described above does not work.

-- On the old device, go to "Settings -> Chats and media -> Export Backup".
+- On the old device, go to "Settings -> Chats and Media -> Export Backup".
 Enter your screen unlock PIN, pattern, or password.
 Then you can click on "Start Backup".
 This saves the backup file to your device.
 Now you have to transfer it to the other device somehow.